If only cats really had nine lives!

 Perhaps you have consulted our last article on dog cancer and now know of birch polypore (Piptoporus betulinus)?

-This medicinal mushroom works miracles in the world of cancer.
+This medicinal mushroom works miracles.
 Our natural product PIPTOPET is mainly composed of this powerful ingredient.

-The fungus, Piptoporus betulinus, promotes your cat's defenses during his fight for his body to get rid of cancer cells without harming healthy cells in the body.
+The fungus, Piptoporus betulinus, promotes your cat's defenses during his fight to get rid of cancer cells without harming healthy cells in the body.

-The product can even be used in the early stages of cancer.
-It can also be used even in advanced cancer, since it allows your pet to maintain good overall health by stimulating its immune system.
+The product can even be used to promote your cat's immune system in the early stages of cancer.
+It can also be used to support your cat's health even in advanced cancer, since it allows your pet to maintain good overall health by stimulating its immune system.
 A good immune systeme can help protect your cat from secondary infections.

 In addition, as a cat owner, you want to promotes the shrinkage of tumors, which is a major advantage in the fight against cancer.
-Do you want to help YOUR cat dissolves tumors naturally?
-We want to help.
+Do you want to help YOUR cat dissolves tumors ?

-PIPTOPET allows your pet to maintain a good quality of life even in difficult times of illness.
+At HomeoAnimal what we offer is to help is PIPTOPET because it allows your pet to maintain a good quality of life naturally even in difficult times of illness.

 Check out our website for yourselves where you can read the comments of our customers satisfied with the success achieved with this product.